onkar7902/elastic-proxy/README.md

 1. Monitor the deployment progress in the AWS CloudFormation console and check if all the resources are successfully deployed.

-## Deployment Overview and Resource Configuration Details:
+## Deployment Overview and Resource Configuration Details

 The ***elastic-cloud-reverse-proxy*** application orchestrates the deployment of an AWS Lambda function.
 This Lambda function, in turn, creates a supplementary stack responsible for provisioning the following resources: